wdonray/c-shepherd-speller/README.md

 # C-Shepherd Speller

-A modern web application for intelligent spelling assistance and language learning tools.
+A simple web application for managing personal spelling data with Google OAuth authentication.

 ## 🎯 About

-C-Shepherd Speller is a Next.js 15 application designed to provide real-time spelling assistance, personalized learning paths, and comprehensive language support with accessibility-first design principles.
+C-Shepherd Speller is a Next.js 15 application designed for teachers to help children learn spelling.
+It allows teachers to manage spelling data including words, sounds, and spelling patterns for their students.
+The app features Google OAuth authentication for teachers and stores educational data in MongoDB.

-### Key Features
+### Current Features

-- **Real-Time Spelling Check**: Instant feedback and suggestions as you type
-- **Personalized Learning**: Adaptive difficulty based on your performance
-- **Multi-Language Support**: English variants, Spanish, French, German
-- **Accessibility First**: WCAG 2.1 AA compliant with screen reader support
-- **Educational Tools**: Word definitions, etymology, and usage examples
-- **Progress Tracking**: Visual analytics and improvement insights
+- **Google OAuth Authentication**: Secure sign-in for teachers using Google accounts
+- **Spelling Data Management**: Add, remove, and organize words, sounds, and spelling patterns for students
+- **Teacher Dashboard**: Manage multiple spelling lists and educational content
+- **Simple Interface**: Clean, responsive UI built with Tailwind CSS for classroom use
+- **MongoDB Storage**: Persistent storage of educational data and student progress

 ## 🚀 Quick Start

 ### Prerequisites

-- Node.js 18+
+- Node.js 22+ (see `.nvmrc`)
 - MongoDB (local or Atlas)
-- npm or yarn
+- Google OAuth credentials

 ### Installation